cortex-js/cortexjs.io/src/_pages/mathlive-guide-lifecycle.md

 * you can change/add/remove attributes on the element
 * you can invoke all methods specific to `MathfieldElement`, however some may have some limitations.
-For example `setValue()` will ignore any options provided including formats other than Latex, `executeCommand()` will do nothing, etc...
+For example `setValue()` will ignore any options provided including formats other than LaTeX, `executeCommand()` will do nothing, etc...
 These commands required the element to be attached to the DOM to function properly.